Hryapusek/debtors-management-odb/README.md

 You can display all people using `showall` and some of them using `show {"Name1"} {"Name2"} {ID_3}`

 ### Note
-You can always type `help` to display all commands.
+You can always type `help` to display all commands.<br />
-You dont have to put '/' in the command beginning.
+You dont have to put '/' in the command beginning.<br />
-Commands are not case sensetive
+Commands are not case sensetive<br />
-If you have any questions about this one - vk.com/hryapusek.
+If you have any questions about this one - vk.com/hryapusek.<br />

 ## Libraries
 * boost